sltn011/Corvus/README.md

 Corvus 3D Game Engine for Windows

 # Getting Started
 You can just download zip and run Setup.bat file.
-Generated files can be found in Build folder.

 OR
 ## 1. Download repository